Council and Committee Guidelines, Charges and Descriptions

 Education and Communications Council

-Charge: The council shall oversee five committees; Digital Health and Social Media, Education, Program, Publications, and Research to plan and implement all educational activities of the Association, including the development of continuing education programs and other material as deemed appropriate by the Association.
+Charge: The council shall oversee five committees, Digital Health and Social Media, Education, Program, Publications and Research, to plan and implement all educational activities of the Association, including the development of continuing education programs and other material as deemed appropriate by the Association.

-Composition: The Education and Communications Council will have seven members consisting of the Council Chair and Vice Chair in addition to Chairs of the Digital Health, Education, Program, Publications and Patient and Public Relations Committees.
+Composition: The Education and Communications Council will have seven members consisting of the council chair and vice chair in addition to chairs of the Digital Health, Education, Program, Publications and Patient and Public Relations Committees.

 Digital Health and Social Media Committee